milesj/forum/readme.md

 * Ability to edit and manage users content

 Administration
-* Full admin panel using CakePHP admin routes
+* Full admin panel using CakePHP Admin plugin
-* Requires the administration access level
+* Utilizes ACL for permissions
-* Can add, edit, order, delete forums
+* Can add, edit, order, delete all data
 * Manage all reported content
 * Promote, demote, create access levels, staff and moderators
 * Manage all aspects and content